 Rajeev has a PhD in English, and holds degrees from the universities of Oxford and Cambridge.
 He has lived in London, Manchester, a remote Suffolk beach, Berlin, Kathmandu, and Hong Kong, where he was a Research Scholar in the Society of Scholars at Hong Kong University.

 He is a currently a fellow of the Hemera Foundation, for writers with a meditation practice, and has been writer in residence at Crestone Zen Mountain Center and the Zen Center of New York City.
-His journalism has appeared in VICE, the Washington Post, Salon, London Review of Books, the Rumpus, New Statesman, Media Diversified, Warscapes, and Frieze.
+His journalism has appeared in VICE, the Washington Post, Salon, London Review of Books, the Rumpus, New Statesman, Frieze and others.
 He writes a regular blog on spirituality and racism in the USA called AMERICAN PILGRIMAGE – the latest entries can be found on medium.com.